 Adrian McKee is a retiree of AT&T (2001).
-There he was first hired as a janitor and retired as a Network Engineer working on Wide Area Networks.
-Along the way he became expert in telephony, Data Communications, Outside Plant, Central Office technologies, PCs, and Mini-Computers.
+He was first hired as a janitor there and retired as a Network Engineer working on Wide Area Networks.
+Along the way, he became an expert in telephony, Data Communications, Outside Plant, Central Office technologies, PCs, and Mini-Computers.

-His interests in Web Development first began in the 90’s when he started running a BBS for members of his Faith.
+His interest in Web Development first began in the 90s when he started running a BBS for members of his Faith.
 He started learning HTML to transition his BBS into a Website and in 2009 he moved from a pure HTML website to a CMS, Joomla.

-After the class he researched Drupal to begin increasing his knowledge of this Framework.
+After the class, he researched Drupal to begin increasing his knowledge of this Framework.
 It was from this research that he learned about a Meetup group that was focused on people interested in Drupal.
-Adrian started attending these meetings, networking and learning about the Drupal Community which attracted him more as Community and being of service means a great deal to him as well as aligning with his Faith.
+Adrian started attending these meetings, networking, and learning about the Drupal Community which attracted him more as a Community, and being of service means a great deal to him as well as aligning with his Faith.

 Maybe you will even catch him playing music sometime.
-Adrian's musical knowledge and history includes the ability to play music on vinyl, cassette tapes, 8-Track tapes, CDs & the radio… oh, and guitar, harmonicas, nose-flute, banjo, electric bass, trombone and tuba.
+Adrian's musical knowledge and history include the ability to play music on vinyl, cassette tapes, 8-track tapes, CDs & the radio… oh, and guitar, harmonicas, nose-flute, banjo, electric bass, trombone, and tuba.
 He studied for several years at the Old Town School of Folk Music.
 If you want to see a great photo of him with an upright bass, back in his Bluegrass band days, check out his website: https://www.UnityBluegrass.com.